 In New Jersey, collaborative practice has been embraced as a successful form of dispute resolution, at least to resolve matrimonial disputes.
 Nine separate organizations/associations of professionals practice collaborative law in New Jersey as members of the IACP.
-These associations include attorneys, financial professionals and mental health professionals who focus primarily on collaborative divorce.
-A modest "Google" search reveals numerous New Jersey law firms that tout collaborative law as a part of their practice expertise.
+These associations include attorneys, financial professionals and mental health professionals who focus primarily on collaborative divorce.17 A "Google" search reveals numerous New Jersey law firms that tout collaborative law as a part of their practice expertise.
 Although collaborative law is not limited in practice to family law dispute resolution, one study from 2005 described collaborative law's "exponential growth" as "one of the most significant developments in the provision of family legal services in the last 25 years."

-Identical bills proposing a collaborative law act for divorce proceedings were introduced in the New Jersey Assembly Judiciary Committee successively in the 2004 and 2006 Legislative sessions, but never released from committee for a vote of the full Assembly.
-These bills, however, do not address many of the issues the uniform law, and this proposed revision, seek to mandate and clarify, especially the issue of evidentiary privilege.
+Identical bills proposing a collaborative law act for divorce proceedings were introduced in the New Jersey Assembly Judiciary Committee in the 2004 and 2006 Legislative sessions, but were not released from committee for a vote of the full Assembly.19 These bills did not address many of the issues covered by the uniform law, and this draft, especially the issue of evidentiary privilege.

-The principles set forth in the original tentative report have been endorsed by Resolutions of the Collaborative Divorce Professionals Practice Group, the Jersey Shore Collaborative Law Group, the South Jersey Collaborative Law Group, the Mid-Jersey Collaborative Law Alliance, the North Jersey Collaborative Law Group and the New Jersey Collaborative Law Group.
-The New Jersey Council of Collaborative Practice Groups, on its own behalf and on behalf of the collaborative law groups noted above, made further recommendations, many of which are incorporated in this revised tentative report.
-As already noted, modifications have also been made in response to comments received from the AOC.
+The principles set forth in the original Tentative Report were endorsed by Resolutions of the Collaborative Divorce Professionals Practice Group, the Jersey Shore Collaborative Law Group, the South Jersey Collaborative Law Group, the Mid-Jersey Collaborative Law Alliance, the North Jersey Collaborative Law Group and the New Jersey Collaborative Law Group.
+The New Jersey Council of Collaborative Practice Groups, on its own behalf and on behalf of the collaborative law groups noted above, made further recommendations, many of which are